 Find out how to store your mobility scooter correctly to keep the scooter and battery in top condition when in storage for an extended period of time.

-Many of the people Surewise provide mobility scooter insurance with every single month fall into that group, so we wanted to provide a quick step-by-step guide to make sure you’re correctly storing your mobility scooter when you’re self-isolating so that it stays in good condition until you next need it.
+This quick step-by-step guide was designed to make sure you’re correctly storing your mobility scooter both for shorter and longer durations so that it always stays in good condition until you next need it.

 How to correctly store your mobility scooter for extended periods

 1. Store It In A Dry, Secure Place